This page is unofficial. The information has

 There is a direct bus between the Plaza de Armas

-and the Santa Justa railway station.This is route (line) 21,
+and the Santa Justa railway station.This is route (line) 21, which

-between buses are slightly irregular.
+slightly irregular.

 The official website of the Seville city bus service is at www.tussam.es including a downloadable map.
 This is however only in Spanish.
 A useful site for Seville public transport information in English at https://en.redtransporte.com/sevilla/ which includes information about buses to places more distant.
 There is a lot more information about Seville, including maps,here